Draylar/game-phases/README.md

 ## Item Restrictions

-Game Phases allows you to restrict access to items based on stages.
+Game Phases allows you to restrict access to items based on phases.
-As a general overview, each stage can blacklist specific items.
-If a player does not meet the requirements for any stage that blacklists a given item, they will not be able to use it.
+As a general overview, each phase can blacklist specific items.
+If a player does not meet the requirements for any phase that blacklists a given item, they will not be able to use it.

 General blacklist restrictions include:
  - Blocked out item tooltip